Placards · Segregation · Audit trail — cited to 49 CFR

 How does HaulGuard AI support PHMSA inspections? +

-Each load generates an inspection-ready evidence packet: the cited 49 CFR reasoning behind the placard determination, the captured BOL, the driver’s CDL with hazmat endorsement, and a tamper-evident attestation chain.
+Each load generates an inspection-ready evidence packet: the cited 49 CFR reasoning behind the placard determination, the BOL data as read and as the driver verified it, the driver’s CDL credentials with hazmat-endorsement status, and a tamper-evident attestation chain.
 Drivers and fleet managers can produce the full record at roadside or during a post-incident audit, reducing the time and uncertainty of demonstrating compliance.

 Which hazmat classes does HaulGuard AI support? +